Skip to content

 How each transaction gets read

 • DTPOSTED becomes the Date.
 A value like 20260503 reads as 2026-05-03.
-If it carries a time and a [-5:EST] style timezone bracket, the time comes through too, and a [0:GMT] offset gets labeled UTC.
+When it carries a time and a [-5:EST] style timezone bracket, the bracket is stripped and the local posted time is kept as-is.
+It stays on the bank’s own calendar date on purpose: converting to UTC could roll a late-evening charge onto the next day and throw off a reconciliation.

 • TRNAMT is the Amount, signed.
 Debits stay negative, credits positive, exactly as the bank wrote them.
+A leading + on a credit is dropped so it reads as a plain number.

 • TRNTYPE is the Type: DEBIT, CREDIT, CHECK, FEE, INT, and so on.